sownthunder/spotifyt/README.md

 # Spotifyt 0.4
 #### *Download songs from your Spotify playlists*

 > **Spotifyt** will search and download all the songs in a Spotify playlist in MP3 format with Album covers and other Metadata.
 It's fast and really easy to use.
-Also, Spotifyt not resource heavy so, you can leave it running in the background while you do other stuff.
+Also, Spotifyt is not resource heavy so, you can leave it running in the background while you do other stuff.

 ### How does it work ?